-- B26.
-Prior to commencing Stage 2 operations and Stage 3 operations, the Applicant must prepare a Noise Modelling Report (NMR) to the satisfaction of the Planning Secretary.
-The NMR must: - (a) be prepared by a suitably qualified and experienced person(s), whose appointment has been endorsed by the Planning Secretary; - (b) be prepared in consultation with the EPA; - (c) include the following: - (i) a source emission inventory developed from baseline on-site noise monitoring from the PNMR; - (ii) noise modelling undertaken in accordance with the requirements in the latest version of the EPA's Noise Policy for Industry 2017 and Australian Standard AS 1055:2018 Acoustics Description and measurement of environmental noise using noise monitoring results provided in the PNMR; - (iii) a verification of the predicted noise impacts of the development for Stage 2 operations and Stage 3 operations, including identification of any additional mitigation and management measures required to address any non-compliance with the noise limits specified in Condition B21 and an analysis of their effectiveness.
+- B30.
+Prior to commencing every Stage of operations after Stage 1, the Applicant must prepare a Noise Modelling Report (NMR) to the satisfaction of the Planning Secretary.
+The NMR must: - (a) be prepared: - (i) by a suitably qualified and experienced person approved by the Planning Secretary; and - (ii) in consultation with the EPA. - (b) include noise modelling undertaken in accordance with the requirements in the latest version of the EPA's Noise Policy for Industry 2017 and Australian Standard AS 1055:2018 Acoustics Description and measurement of environmental noise using noise monitoring results provided in the PNMR; - (c) verify the actual noise impacts of the current Stage are within the predicted noise impacts of that Stage; - identify all management and mitigation measures used by the Applicant in the current Stage to address any exceedances of predicted noise impacts; and - (e) analyse the effectiveness of the management and mitigation measures used in the current Stage and how those or other measures will be applied in the following Stage.